Grevillea dimorpha: Description

 Grevillea dimorpha is an erect to spreading shrub that typically grows to a height of 0.4–3 m.
 Its leaves are elliptic to linear or egg-shaped with the narrower end towards the base, 50–150 mm long and 1.5–20 mm wide, the edges turned down or rolled under and the lower surface silky-hairy.
 The flowers are usually arranged in leaf axils, in down-turned groups of two to sixteen flowers and are bright red, the pistil 21–26 mm long.
 Flowering mainly occurs from August to December and the fruit is an elliptic follicle 12–16 mm long, with a bumpy surface.

 Taxonomy

 Grevillea dimorpha was first formally described in 1855 by Ferdinand von Mueller in Transactions of the Philosophical Society of Victoria from specimens collected in the Grampians.
 The specific epithet (dimorpha) means "having two forms".

 Distribution and habitat

 Flame grevillea grows in heathy woodland and forest on sandy soil in the Grampians National Park in Victoria.

 Conservation status

-This grevillea is listed as "rare" in Victoria, on the Department of Sustainability and Environment's Advisory list of rare or threatened plants in Victoria.
+The species is listed as "endangered" under the Flora and Fauna Guarantee Act 1988 and as "rare" in Victoria, on the Department of Sustainability and Environment's Advisory list of rare or threatened plants in Victoria.